From Interaction to Impact: Towards Safer AI Agents Through Understanding and Evaluating Mobile UI Operation Impacts

 \section{Discussion}

 In this section, we reflect on the research process and results of two studies.
-We discuss three major points of limitations and future work: (1) the granularity of impact, (2) brainstorming vs. realistically performing actions, and (3) potential usage of the taxonomy.
+We discuss the limitations including: (1) the granularity of impact, (2) brainstorming vs. realistically performing actions, and promising future works, including different potential usages of the taxonomy.